Get a Conveyancing Solicitor Quote

 4

 No deposit?
-Then get a gifted deposit
+Try a gifted deposit

 Your solicitor will require a letter from your parents confirming that the money they are providing is a gift and that they have no rights to the property.
 The solicitor will also need ID from the parents gifting the deposit.